kverpoorten/TelegramChannelAggregator/README.md

 ## Start Automatically
 If you want the script to run automatically after a reboot and you want it to keep running after you close the console, this can be done by installing it as a service

-Example service files `TelegramChannelAggregator.service`is provided.
-You need to edit the paths and your user inside them to reflect your install.
+Example service file `TelegramChannelAggregator.service`is provided.
+You need to edit the paths and your user in this file to reflect your install.
 Then install the service as describe below.
 ```
 $ sudo cp TelegramChannelAggregator.service /etc/systemd/system/